USA Today Co.: List of assets

-Gannett's media properties include the following newspapers among the top 100 by circulation in the United States:
+USA Today Co.'s media properties include the following newspapers among the top 100 by circulation in the United States:

 USA Today Network

 The USA Today Network is the largest local-to-national publishing organization in the country according to Gannett.
 USA Today, as the national paper, is its flagship brand.
 The network uses reporting from local publications in the national publication and vice versa.

 In 2021, it included local papers published by Gannett in 46 states.
 In 2023, the network hired dedicated reporters to cover Taylor Swift and Beyonce.

 Gannett acknowledged in 2021 that it provided advertisers with inaccurate information for nine months misrepresenting where billions of ads were placed.